mattpabi/Bibliography/README.md

 ### If you wish to install this Node project on your local machine:

-1. Simply clone this repository and run `npm install` at the root directory of the project folder (i.e. run the command when you are in the same folder as the `package.json` file).
+1. Clone this repository onto your machine.

+2. Run `npm install` at the root directory of the project folder (i.e. run the command when you are in the same folder as the `package.json` file).
+You may ignore any errors or vulnerability warnings.

-2. From there, you will need to create a `.env` file to contain your connections with your own Supabase and Vercel PosgreSQL databases. **I will not provide my own personal API keys in this repository.**
+3. From there, you will need to create a `.env` file to contain your connections with your own Supabase and Vercel PosgreSQL databases. **I will not provide my own personal API keys in this repository.**
    * Simply create a `.env` file at the root directory, fill in the following fields and paste in your API and connection keys, after signing up for the necessary accounts with Supabase and Vercel:
        ```
        SUPABASE_PROJECT_URL=""